 As with other metro areas, Edmonton is experiencing changing demographics.
 Data from Statistics Canada and Alberta Health Services show that the city of Edmonton is experiencing an increase in FNMI families and immigrant and refugee families.
-This change in demographics and the ability to meet the needs of these students and their families continues to be a challenge and opportunity for the District.
-The opportunity for the District is that all staff and students have opportunities to work in classrooms that are a reflection of the diverse and global society that currently exists in Edmonton.
+This change in demographics and the ability to meet the needs of these students and their families continues to be a challenge for the District.